 Jumia had also taken measures to ensure consumers, delivery agents and partners remained safe during the COVID-19 outbreak, he said, ensuring ‘contactless’ deliveries for prepaid packages – leaving deliveries on doorsteps and maintaining a safe distance between employees and customers.

-Important industry partnerships – Reckitt Benckiser, Proctor & Gamble
+Important industry partnerships – Reckitt Benckiser, Procter & Gamble

-Jumia had worked alongside several major brands to launch its essentials e-commerce platform, notably Proctor & Gamble and Reckitt Benckiser.
+Jumia had worked alongside several major brands to launch its essentials e-commerce platform, notably Procter & Gamble and Reckitt Benckiser.

 Jumia had launched a ‘Stay Safe’ campaign with Reckitt Benckiser, for example, across all nine countries the retailer operated in and was offering free nationwide deliveries, subsidised by the consumer goods major.
 The partnership also ensured a steady supply of hygiene and sanitary products, Jumia said, and the retailer would be taking zero commission on products at this time.